-What Should a Medical or Dental Website Cost in 2021?
+What Should a Dental Website Cost in 2024?

-Today, the cost of plastic surgery, dental, dermatology, and various other healthcare websites can range anywhere from $1,000–$20,000; sometimes even more.
-With such a great disparity in pricing, it’s important to consider the following factors to determine what you’re actually getting for the money you invest.
+Today, the cost of a custom dental website design can range anywhere from $3,500-$30,000 — sometimes even more.
+With such a wide range in pricing, it’s important to consider the following factors to determine what you’re actually getting for the money you invest.

 Template vs. Custom Design

-In contrast, all components of a truly custom website design—including layout, imagery, taglines, content, and more—can be tailored to meet your specific desires (both now and in the future), promoting your practice in a truly unique light.
+In contrast, all components of a truly custom dental website design — including layout, imagery, taglines, content, and more — can be tailored to meet your specific desires (both now and in the future), promoting your practice in a truly unique light.
 Furthermore, coding and various other behind-the-scenes elements can be implemented properly, providing an excellent foundation for online success.

 Time Dedicated